 - The First Friday attendees are predominantly young people, but all ages can be seen browsing the various galleries.

-You can park for free at Phoenix Art Museum, subject to availability.
-Keep in mind that parking meters in Phoenix are NOT free until after 10 p.m. on Fridays.
+- Trolley hubs and routes are subject to change.
+You can park for free at the Phoenix Art Museum, subject to availability.
+Keep in mind that parking meters in Phoenix are not free until after 10 p.m. on Fridays.

-- The shuttles constantly circle throughout the evening, stopping at the hubs in approximate 25-minute intervals.
-The shuttles start at 6 p.m. and are clean and comfortable.
-The last circuit is at 9:30 p.m.
+- The shuttles constantly circle throughout the evening, stopping at the hubs in approximately 25-minute intervals.
+The shuttles start at 6 p.m. and are clean and comfortable, and the last circuit is at 9:30 p.m.

-- Crowds are usually sparse at early in the evening, and some galleries might be a bit slow to open right at 6 p.m.
-Activity picks up between 7 and 8 p.m.
+- Crowds are usually sparser early in the evening, and some galleries might be a bit slow to open, but activity picks up between 7 and 8 p.m.

-- At the Phoenix Art Museum, you can get a full First Friday map.
-They are also sometimes on the shuttle buses, but they may run out later in the evening.
+- You can get a full First Friday map at the Phoenix Art Museum or on the shuttle buses, but those tend to run out later in the evening.